kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 ## Starting out simple

 Elm should not be used for everything in an IHP app.
 IHP gives you server-side rendering, easy authentication and a great framework for forms.
-Keeping that is good for making your life easier.
+Keeping that is good and improves your quality of life as a developer.

 If you are looking for pure Elm Single Page App with a JSON api, [haskell-servant](https://www.servant.dev/) is probably a more logical way to go.

 **Use Elm only when you start to think "I really need Elm for this".** That will keep the complexity down and let you use Elm for what it's great for.

-All this being said, the example in this tutorial is very simple to make the process easier to follow.
+All this being said, the example in this tutorial is made extremely simple to make the process easier to follow.

 ## Continue from part one

-If you haven't done [part 1](blog/ihp-with-elm) of this series, do so.
+If you haven't done [part 1](blog/ihp-with-elm) of this series, do so first.

-**If you don't want to do that**, you could [download the source code](https://github.com/kodeFant/ihp-with-elm) and run
+**If you don't want to do that**, you could [download the source project](https://github.com/kodeFant/ihp-with-elm) and run
 ```bash
 g checkout tags/setup-elm-in-ihp -b setup-elm-in-ihp
 ```

-to follow along without doing the initial setup.
-Remember to do an `npm install` in that case.
+Remember to do a `npm install` before running the application.

 ## Create a Haskell type

-To demonstrate how we can insert different datatypes into Elm, let's create a relatively complex data model.
+To demonstrate how we can insert different datatypes into Elm, let's create a relatively complex database table.

 Run `npm start` and go to [localhost:8001/Tables](http://localhost:8001/Tables).